magdesign/PocketVJ/README.md

 This file is only useful if you use the omxplayer-sync https://github.com/turingmachine/omxplayer-sync script.
 Read turingmachines installation instructions and get the custom build of omxplayer.

-Only works on a RPI 1
+Only works on a RPI 1.

+Pre-installed Wifi driver is: Ralink RT5370

 ##Instruction